jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 * `test_converting_strings_to_integers`_ with the int_ constructor
 * and `test_duration_w_hours`_ where I used

-  - `random.randint`_ to generate random integers for hours
+  - `random.randint`_ to generate random integers for the 24 hours in a day
   - and :doc:`interpolation </how_to/pass_values>` to test the functions with random hours

 I also encountered the following exceptions